-Happy Forth of July weekend everyone!
+Happy Fourth of July weekend everyone!
 I hope y’all are enjoying it!
 I sure am.
-We went to the Paris Street market yesterday, the Cherry Creek Arts festival today and the mountains tomorrow for a hike with the dogs!
-Of course a couple of backyard BBQ’s are in store!
+We went to the Paris Street market yesterday, the Cherry Creek Arts festival today, and the mountains tomorrow for a hike with the dogs!
+Of course, a couple of backyard BBQs are in store!
 The 4th of July is always one of my favorite weekends as there is always so much to do!

 Happy Forth of July everyone and God Bless America!

 - 1 pound bacon chopped

 - 1 large onion diced small

 - 1 pound Smoked Sausage or Kielbasa sliced thin